St. Benedict the Moor Church (New York City): Parish

 In 1883 a Black Catholic mission parish named after St. Benedict the Moor was established, based on a $5,000 bequest by Fr Thomas Farrell to serve the African-American community in Lower Manhattan; his will and testament specified that if the Catholic Church was unable to spend funds for this purpose, it would instead go to the Protestant Colored Orphan Asylum.
 It was the first church in the city for black Catholics and the first north of the Mason–Dixon line.

 In 1892, the parish took over the former Third Universalist Church at 210 Bleecker Street, at a time when many African Americans lived in southern Manhattan.
 It renamed that church for its parish.
 Upon leaving the church on Bleecker Street, the building became occupied by Our Lady of Pompeii Church.

 Fr Augustus Tolton, the first openly-Black Catholic priest in the United States, celebrated his first Mass in America at this parish in 1886.
-A little over a decade later, the first openly-Black Catholic seminarian, William Augustine Williams (who entered seminary in Rome in 1853 and departed in 1862), became the parish sacristan.
+A little over a decade later, the first openly-Black Catholic seminarian, William Augustine Williams (who entered the seminary in Rome in 1853 and departed in 1862), became the parish sacristan.

 As the black population moved north, in 1898 the parish took over the former Second German Church of the Evangelical Association at 342 W. 53rd Street in Hell's Kitchen, renaming it as St. Benedict the Moor Church.
 More change came by the end of the next two decades.
 In the 1920s, many of the parishioners moved with other African Americans to Harlem, which became a center of African-American life.

 After 1953, the church was staffed by Spanish friars of the Third Order of Saint Francis and was rededicated in 1954.
 The parish was later reduced to mission status, and is maintained by members of the new Lumen Christi congregation.
 Although recommended for closure during an initial review, the Archdiocese announced on January 19, 2007, that the church would retain its parish status.

 On June 30, 2017, the church was deconsecrated.
 It was sold to a developer in 2023.